First declension

 The first declension is a category of declension that consists of mostly feminine nouns in Ancient Greek and Latin with the defining feature of a long ā (analysed as either a part of the stem or a case-ending).
 In Greek grammar, it is also called the alpha declension, since its forms have the letter α, at least in the plural.

 In Latin and Greek grammar, the first declension is analyzed as a thematic declension.
-But its lack of a Proto-Indo-European thematic vowel (o or e) and of any nominative singular ending (ordinarily -s or -os) doesn't neatly place it within either of the Proto-Indo-European nominal categories, thematic and athematic.
+But its lack of a Proto-Indo-European thematic vowel (o or e) and of any nominative singular ending (ordinarily -s or -os) does not neatly place it within either of the Proto-Indo-European nominal categories, thematic and athematic.
 Therefore, it is assumed to be a newer formation: a suffix based on the neuter plural ending *-(e)h₂, forming a collective noun.

 Latin

 Latin nouns and adjectives

 Latin first declension has only one set of endings for both feminine and masculine nouns.

 The very small native masculine group includes only a few occupation nouns and nouns imported from the Greek masculine first declension.